-Philip Orr is Adjunct Assistant Professor of Music in Rider University’s School of Fine and Performing Arts.
-He brings 35 years professional experience in conducting, performing, and composing to his positions as Director of the Rider University Choir and teacher of piano, musicianship, music history, music theory and music appreciation courses.
+Philip Orr, Adjunct Professor of Music in Rider University’s School of Fine and Performing Arts, brings four decades’ professional experience in conducting, performing, and composing to his work with students in the areas of choral singing, piano, musicianship, music history and music theory.

-Mr. Orr's professional performances have largely centered on his work as piano, organ and/or synthesizer soloist and collaborator in concert halls, nightclubs, pit orchestras and recording studios, with occasional forays as trumpet/flugelhorn/mellophone soloist and recorder soloist; he has been a featured performer on nine album-length recordings.
-The former accompanist and sometime arranger for singers Vic Damone and Sandler & Young, Orr’s jazz pianism has joined him with Frank Foster, Danny Stiles, Bill Watrous, Don Elliot, Melvin Sparks and Art Davis, among many others, and lately led to his one-man presentation, “The First Century of Jazz at the Piano” for the Steinway Society of Greater Princeton, the annual “Dixieland Hymns and Spirituals” concerts with Rider colleague Jerry Rife, and original contemporary post-bop jazz with Steve Hiltner’s Sustainable Jazz Trio.
+Mr. Orr's performances have largely centered on his work as piano, organ and/or synthesizer soloist and collaborator in concert halls, nightclubs, pit orchestras, organ lofts and recording studios, with occasional forays as trumpet/flugelhorn/mellophone soloist; he has been a featured performer on nine album-length recordings.
+The former accompanist and sometime arranger for singers Vic Damone and Sandler & Young, Orr’s jazz pianism has joined him with Don Elliot, Melvin Sparks and Art Davis among many others.
+Locally, Orr has joined with Rider colleague Jerry Rife to perform concerts of “Dixieland Hymns and Spirituals” and Christmas jazz, and reed man/composer Steve Hiltner performing original contemporary post-bop jazz with his Sustainable Jazz Ensemble.

 The recipient of a New Jersey State Council on the Arts fellowship for composition and several ASCAPlus Writers Awards, his published compositions and arrangements integrate his eclectic tastes into works for solo voice, choir, instrumental solos and ensembles in various genres.